Learning Generalizable Tool-use Skills through Trajectory Generation

-\textbf{Deformable Object Manipulation with Tools:} In this work, we explore how robots can learn to use novel tools for deformable object manipulation.
-Prior works with deformable objects often consider using a fixed set of tools, such as a rolling pin or spatula for dough manipulation~\cite{lin2021diffskill,lin2022planning} or knives for cutting~\cite{heiden2021disect,xu2023roboninja}.
-However, these works do not consider generalization to novel tools, which is the focus of this work.
+\textbf{Deformable Object Manipulation with Tools:} Prior works with deformable objects often consider using a fixed set of tools.
+For example, Some approaches~\cite{lin2021diffskill,lin2022planning} aim to solve the task of dough manipulation with a differentiable simulator but their tool sets are fixed with rolling pin and spatula.
+Other work~\cite{heiden2021disect,xu2023roboninja} use a fixed tool set of knives for cutting.
+These works do not consider generalization to novel tools, which is the focus of this work.